-My Indian journalist friend and former colleague from the Khaleej Times, Asifullah Khan, who now does wonders at the Brunei Times in a senior capacity, has a wry sense of humor.
+My Indian journalist friend and former colleague from the Khaleej Times, Asifullah Khan, has a wry sense of humor.
 Ironically, he would and could find something amusing when nobody else could.

 “Why?” some of us asked, knowing full well that Asif was a day person and probably missed his magazine colleagues and the more youthful, lively, vociferous staff.
 A few of us grinned.